Sky UK: 4K UHD

 The Sky Q 2TB set-top box is capable of receiving and displaying 4K UHD broadcasts.
 HDR was added on 27 May 2020, alongside the launch of Sky Nature and Sky Documentary channels.
 The HLG format is to be included in a select number of UHD VoD downloads, starting with Sky Nature before being added to other channel content.
 UHD broadcasts started on 13 August 2016, with the first live Premier League football match of the 2016/17 season, Hull vs Leicester City.
 UHD broadcasts are available free of charge to Sky Q 2TB multiscreen customers with any other relevant subscriptions.

 Sky Glass

-On 7 October 2021, Sky announced an in-house Smart TV range known as Sky Glass.
+On 11 October 2021, Sky announced an in-house smart TV range known as Sky Glass.
 Features include a 4K quantum dot display, integrated Dolby Atmos surround sound speakers and voice controls.
 Also announced was a 4K camera with motion controls, gesture support and a TV sharing feature developed in partnership with Microsoft.
 The TV set is designed to stream video over an internet connection; a satellite dish is therefore not required.
 It also includes a backup Freeview tuner in case a broadband connection is not available.
 Sky Glass was released on 18 October 2021 in the UK, and 25 August 2022 in Ireland.

 Sky Stream

-On 27 September 2022, Sky announced a new streaming box called Sky Stream, which launched on 18 October 2022.
+Sky released a streaming box called Sky Stream on 18 October 2022.
+The service is compatible with any broadband service, however the box is registered with a specific home.
+It uses a new operating system named Sky OS.

+Sky OS

+Sky OS is the operating system used on Sky Stream and Sky Glass, it previously was known as 'Entertainment OS' before it was renamed.
+It has brought in features not seen in Sky Q's operating system such as profiles and playlists.
+Although different, the user interface design on Stream and Glass is very similar.